Uganda Birding Trip Report | Trip Report Bird Watching Uganda reviews for Kenya and Rwanda | Client Testimonial or Testimony

 We thoroughly enjoyed birding and gorilla tracking in your beautiful country.
 Our bird count reached 136 in total, of which many were new to us.
 We appreciate your hospitality and professionalism very much.

 I just returned from my 17 Day Uganda Birding and Gorilla Tracking Tour.
 We ticked-off 420 species.
 Credits to Crammy our guide, he was very knowledgeable especially in our prime interest- the birds.
 You are very organised; we had everything attended to as planned.
 I strongly recommend.

 Agapito N. Ecuador, South America

 Thank you so much.
-We had a great birding tour, it was everything we could have asked for.
+We had a grand birding tour; it was everything we could have asked for.
 Everything went very smoothly.
-Yes we saw the birds.
+Yes, we saw the birds.
 We can work on getting some photos for you.

-If there are any websites that you would like me to post a positive review about your company, please let me know.
-Emma did an excellent job and i will be happy to recommend you to anyone planning on making a Uganda or Rwanda.
+If there are any websites that you would like me to post a positive review of your company, please let me know.
+Emma did an excellent job, and I will be happy to recommend you to anyone planning on making a Uganda or Rwanda.

 Mac Daff.
 Chicago USA.

 We are back home and working on time to sort our photos.
-I want to thank the staff of Avian Safaris for sincerely arranging and guiding me and my wife on our 17 days birds and wildlife photography trip in Uganda.
-Focusing on the region's large and interesting set of endemic species.
+I want to thank the staff of Avian Safaris for sincerely arranging and guiding my wife and me on our 17 days birds and wildlife photography trip in Uganda.
+Focusing on the region’s vast and exciting set of endemic species.
 Your flexibility and creativity fitting into my birding desires were extraordinary.
 I could not want more.
-I am impressed by the care of your organization, the effectiveness of your birding site selection, and your enthusiasm and patience.
+I am impressed by the care of your organisation, the effectiveness of your birding site selection, and your enthusiasm and patience.
 I have never had more fun birding as with your guide.
 Thank you very much.

 We definitely will consider your company on our future trips to East African.